24″ iMac M3 $1699.00? minimum as recommended below

 This page is subject to content updates/additions.
 If you think any content should be updated or added, please leave a private comment on Mastodon – TurtleIsland.social/@Yehuda.

-The Mac Studio M2 Max/M2 Ultra is the best choice for an Apple desktop in 2023 for majority of musicians and creators
+The Mac Studio M2 Max/M2 Ultra is the best choice for an Apple 2023 desktop for majority of musicians and creators

 Apple Mac Studio M2 Max $1999.00 – M2 Ultra $3999.00 minimum per processor type